 Training

-Brittanys are intelligent and receptive to training, which means they can be taught a wide range of commands and skills.
-Early socialisation and obedience training are essential to ensure that they grow into well-behaved, well-rounded dogs.
+Brittanys, intelligent and receptive to training, can master a wide range of commands and skills.
+Early socialisation and obedience training are essential to ensure they grow into well-behaved, well-rounded dogs.

 This is general information and should not be relied on for adopting or purchasing advice.